Georgia Abortion Providers File Federal Suit Against State's 'Fetal Heartbeat' Law

 The legal challenge comes more than a month after Republican Gov. Brian Kemp signed the measure into law — a move that was welcomed by conservatives but that triggered protests.

 "We must protect life at all stages.
 We must remember our higher calling," Kemp said when he signed the bill.
-He also thanked his allies whom he said "rejected the status quo" by pushing to impose new limits on abortion.
+He also thanked his allies who he said "rejected the status quo" by pushing to impose new limits on abortion.

 But Georgia's law has also resulted in calls to boycott the state — which could have wide effects and endanger Georgia's thriving film and TV production business.